 “This is a momentous day for Carolina and for the School of Social Work,” Coggins said.
 “We owe a debt of gratitude to the friends who joined me on the campaign.”

 With the campaign well underway by the time she was appointed dean in August 2021, Denby-Brinson initially worried that the $23 million goal might be out of reach.

 “However, I quickly realized that there is a strong belief in the work that we are doing and unwavering support from so many alumni, friends of the school, and board members,” said Denby-Brinson, Wallace H. Kuralt, Sr. Distinguished Professor of Public Welfare Policy and Administration.
-“It is now clear to me that twenty-three million is a number that reflects a well-earned confidence in our teaching, research and community engagement efforts as one of the Top 10 schools of social work in the nation.
+“It is now clear to me that nearly twenty-seven million is a number that reflects a well-earned confidence in our teaching, research and community engagement efforts as one of the Top 10 schools of social work in the nation.

 Becoming the number one ranked school of social work is within reach.”

 Supporting Key Priorities

 From the beginning, the School set fundraising priorities to increase crucial tuition support for MSW and Ph.D. students; attract and retain talented faculty and staff; and provide more experiential opportunities to better prepare master’s level students for career success.

 For donors Carl Baumann, a member of the School’s Board of Advisors, and his wife Susan, giving back to a University that is committed to improving access to an education has always been important.
 At the same time, the couple has long believed in steering their philanthropic efforts toward people who are working to strengthen communities and advance social justice.